 I found 3 recipes of Vegetarian Kochu Shaker Ghonto in Pragnasundari Devi’s “Amish o Niramish Ahar” and then consulted with my Boudi (sister in law) who is of Bangal origin.
 Boudi makes amazing Kochu Saag mishmash.
 The only difference I found is the use of Chola Shedhho (boiled Black Chickpeas/ Kala Chana) which Boudi adds while making this dish and I too opted for it though not mentioned in the book.

-In addition, Boudi has given a smart tip to add 1 Tbsp. of Tamarind Paste/ Vinegar while cooking since sometimes sore throat causes after having Kochu Saag (Taro Leaf) and that can be avoided by adding a souring agent while cooking it.
+In addition, Boudi has given a smart tip to add 1 tablespoon of Tamarind Paste/ Vinegar while cooking since sometimes sore throat causes after having Kochu Saag (Taro Leaf) and that can be avoided by adding a souring agent while cooking it.
 Rest is nothing but some hassle-free cooking which ended on having Kochu Saag er Ghonto with Plain rice; a true Bengali Platter.

 Here's how I make Kochu Shaker Ghonto at Debjanir Rannaghar!Print